 More importantly, is having a purebred Ragdoll important to you or are you ok with a cat that has Ragdoll features, but is a mix-breed?
-This is the first question you have to answer before you make a decision.
+This is the first question you’ll want to consider before you make a decision.

-If you are looking for a purebred Ragdoll with a pedigree, then you shouldn’t look for it on Craigslist.
-You should look for authorized breeders and you will not find them on Craigslist.
+If you are looking for a purebred Ragdoll with a pedigree, then you don’t want to look for it on Craigslist.
+You’ll want to purchase a purebred kitten through a reputable, registered Ragdoll cat breeder.
+And no reputable, professional breeder will be selling their kitten on Craigslist.
 Finding a good Ragdoll breeder is an entirely different process.

 If you want a rescue Ragdoll or a mix-breed, then you should browse Craigslist.
 However, there are a few things you should keep in mind when you do to avoid scams.
 This is the biggest risk there.